Why this course?

 Research Methods & Reasoning

-This class focuses on developing inclusive practice through supporting individuals within the context of a rich learning environment that is accessible to all children.
+This is a practice-based class which requires current access to classroom practice.
+The class focuses on developing inclusive practice through supporting individuals within the context of a rich learning environment that is accessible to all children.

 It's designed for all teachers who have a responsibility for meeting the learning needs of all children and young people.